The Best Way to Change Car Insurance Companies

 When not to switch insurance companies

 Although switching insurance companies can end up saving you money on car insurance, there are sometimes good reasons to stick with your current insurance company.
-If you're considering a change, it may be useful to consider the advantages that you might be giving up by leaving your old insurance company.

 If you've had a recent accident or ticket